 Are there limitations to a virtual medical examination?

 Yes.
 The virtual medical examination cannot routinely involve a urine test, and in some cases we may require an intravenous blood test, which cannot be done at home.
-This means it is not a suitable alternative for everyone but we will use this flexible approach to underwriting life insurance applications where we can.
+This means it is not a suitable alternative for everyone but we will use this flexible approach to underwriting life insurance and critical illness applications where we can.

 How will you handle the free cover period if an underwriting decision is delayed?

 Immediate cover is in place once an application is submitted and ends 14 days after a decision is made or when the cover starts (whichever is soonest).
 The maximum cover period has been reduced from 90 days to 60 days.
 If we decide we can’t offer cover, it ends immediately.

 Are you accepting foreign residents?

 Due to the rapidly changing environment we will need to look at each application on an individual case basis.
 Currently, we may not be able to offer cover for:

 - UK nationals living abroad on a short, medium or long-term basis or live outside the UK permanently